shouc/.github/profile/README.md

 ---
 ## Disclaimer

 Verilog Solutions receives compensation from one or more clients for performing the smart contract and auditing analysis contained in these reports.
 The report created is solely for Clients and published with their consent.
 As such, the scope of our audit is limited to a review of code, and only the code we note as being within the scope of our audit is detailed in this report.
 It is important to note that the Solidity code itself presents unique and unquantifiable risks since the Solidity language itself remains under current development and is subject to unknown risks and flaws.
 Our sole goal is to help reduce the attack vectors and the high level of variance associated with utilizing new and consistently changing technologies.
-Thus, Verilog Solutions in no way claims any guarantee of security or functionality of the technology we agree to analyze.
+Thus, Verilog Solutions in no way claims any guarantee of the security or functionality of the technology we agree to analyze.

-In addition, Verilog Solutions reports do not provide any indication of the technologies proprietors, business, business model, or legal compliance.
+In addition, Verilog Solutions reports do not provide any indication of the technologies' proprietors, business, business model, or legal compliance.
 As such, reports do not provide investment advice and should not be used to make decisions about investment or involvement with any particular project.
 Verilog Solutions has the right to distribute the Report through other means, including via Verilog Solutions publications and other distributions.
 Verilog Solutions makes the reports available to parties other than the Clients (i.e., “third parties”) – on its website in hopes that it can help the blockchain ecosystem develop technical best practices in this rapidly evolving area of innovation.